 Ingredients You'll Need

-- Oat flour – Keeps the muffins soft and light.
-I usually grab store-bought oat flour for convenience, but you can blend rolled oats at home if needed.
+- Oat flour - Keeps the crumb soft and light.
+I grab store-bought for consistency, but you can blend rolled oats at home until fine.

-- Plain Greek yogurt – Adds protein and keeps the muffins moist while reducing the need for oil.
-I use whatever I have on hand—0%, 2%, or whole milk yogurt all work.
+- Plain Greek yogurt - Adds protein and keeps the muffins moist without excess oil.
+I've tested 0%, 2%, and whole milk - all work, but whole milk gives the richest crumb.

-- Maple syrup – Naturally sweetens the muffins and adds a cozy flavor that pairs perfectly with oats and chocolate.
+- Maple syrup - The only sweetener.
+Adds a warm, cozy flavor that pairs perfectly with oats and chocolate.
+Don't swap for granulated sugar - you need the liquid for batter consistency.

-- Coconut oil – Just a little makes the muffins tender and rich.
-Be sure it’s melted, and that your yogurt and eggs are at room temperature so it doesn’t harden when mixed.
+- Coconut oil - Just enough to make these tender and rich.
+Must be melted, and your yogurt and eggs must be room temperature or it will seize and clump mid-batter.

-Scroll to the bottom of the recipe card for the complete ingredient list and quantities.
+Scroll to the recipe card for exact measurements.

 Substitutions & Variations